project-akri/akri/docs/building.md

     > A simple way to do this is to copy `.github/workflows/build-agent-container.yml` and replace `agent` with whatever `<new-component>` is.

-## Intermediate builds
+## Intermediate components
-There are the intermediate containers:
+These are the intermediate components:
 * [rust-crossbuild](https://github.com/orgs/deislabs/packages/container/package/akri%2Frust-crossbuild)
 * [opencvsharp-build](https://github.com/orgs/deislabs/packages/container/package/akri%2Fopencvsharp-build)